sitaohost/ramDebian/README.md

 - Custom Kernel: Includes a custom Linux kernel (6.6.51-sitao).
 - Minimal footprint: Designed to be lightweight and efficient.

+The primary feature of ramDebian is to enable VPS system reinstallation.
+It includes a built-in install_debian command, allowing you to quickly reinstall a clean new system.
+This command supports installing Debian 11, Debian 12, and Debian testing versions with ease.

 ## Requirements
 - Virtualization: Suitable for KVM, OpenStack, or other virtualization platforms.
 - Memory: Minimum 512MB of RAM recommended for basic use.